Giveth/liquidpledging-ui/README.md

 Now let's generate some mock data by runing a little script.
 This will deploy the liquidpledging contract into our local testrpc network.
 Then it creates some mock users and pledges.

 `node scripts/basicScenario.js`

-With that in place we can try out the user interface again:
-`npm start`

 ## Compile the interface